srleecode/blog/posts/domain-schematics.md

 ---
 title: Domain schematics
-description: Explanations of schematics created to allow operating at the domain level
+description: Explanation of the schematics created to allow operating at the domain level
 tags: Nrwl nx
 publishedDate: 29/11/2020
 published: true